Diabetes in Cats: FAQs for Australian Cat Owners

 Can I give my diabetic cat treats or occasional indulgences?

-Are there any natural or alternative options for looking after these conditions?
+Are there any natural or alternative ways to manage these issues?

 Herbal Remedy/